New here? Start with an interactive guide

 [](https://xploitscan.com)<a href="https://xploitscan.com"><img src="https://xploitscan-api.vercel.app/api/badge/A" alt="XploitScan"></a>Configuration

 Add a .xploitscanrc file to your project root to customize scan behavior.
-All settings are optional.
+All settings are optional: rules.disable skips rules by ID across the whole project, and ai set to false turns off the AI analysis pass (same as --no-ai).

 {